 - Sightseeing Arrowtown historic gold mining village

-- Walk, hike Aoraki Mount Cook to Tasman glacier and icebergs
+- Walk, hike Aoraki - Mount Cook National park Hooker valley - icebergs

 - Lake Tekapo, Mount John café, Lonely Planet rate as one of the top café’s in the world!